Occupational Therapy, Entry-Level (ELOTD)

 Occupational Therapy, Entry-Level (ELOTD) Overview

 Chatham is proud to offer the entry-level Doctor of Occupational Therapy (ELOTD) program for students wishing to obtain this credential who hold a bachelor’s degree.
-At Chatham, you can earn your OTD in only 32 months—two terms beyond the Master of Occupational Therapy (MOT).
+At Chatham, you can earn your OTD in only 28 months—one term beyond the Master of Occupational Therapy (MOT).
 The OTD provides more real-world experience through a doctoral project in your area of interest.
 Through this project, you’ll increase the scope of your career to include paths such as leadership, advocacy, research, program development, and advanced clinical practice.

 Application Deadline